pythonclimber/file-ripper/ReadMe.md

 ### Moving Files to a completed directory

 The FileDefinition contains a field for completedDirectory.
-If you set this field, the FileRipper will attempt to move any files processed under that definition to the path specified.
+If you set this field, the com.ohgnarly.fileripper.FileRipper will attempt to move any files processed under that definition to the path specified.

 ```java
 public class FileDefinitionBuilder {